CorbinianGroen/RDEProject/README.md

 ## Acknowledgments

 Portions of this codebase were inspired by solutions from Stack Overflow and other online resources.
 We thank the original authors for their contributions to the programming community.
-Parts of the code were generated using AI tools, such as ChatGPT by OpenAI.
+Parts of the code were generated using AI tools, such as ChatGPT by OpenAi.